 Try Adding Probiotics

-While probiotics aren’t going to help your husky gain massive amounts of weight, they CAN increase the amount of good bacteria in your pups gut.
+While probiotics aren’t going to help your husky gain massive amounts of weight, they CAN increase the number of good bacteria in your pup’s gut.
 When this happens, they’ll be able to absorb nutrients much easier which can help them stay healthy.

 Change Things Slowly

 Lastly, change things slowly.
 The worst thing you can do is spring things on your husky.
 As well as feeding them more, you should also begin exercising them more.
 Not only will this build up their appetite, but it will also ensure that the extra calories your husky is eating will turn to muscle not fat.

 If the weight problem is extremely severe you may also need to track their calories and weight gain to make sure they’re gaining weight every week at an adequate level.

 What Are The Health Consequences

 If you don’t do anything to help your husky gain weight then there may be severe health consequences for them.
 While this is unlikely to happen if they’re only a little underweight, or they haven’t been underweight for long, if it’s more severe, there may be trouble.

 Here are some of the problems that can occur in underweight huskies.